 Travel insurance – Thailand is fairly safe but accidents can still happen.
 Make sure you get yourself a travel insurance that protects you if you experience illness, theft, cancellations or injury.
 We have all seen those horror stories of people in hospital after a motorbike crash with very little insurance to help them.

 Check the festivals – Thailand has a few big festivals every year- Songkran, Lunar New Year etc, so check the dates before you book.
 If you want to experience a music festival, full-moon party or Songkran, then book your trip in advance but, if you aren’t visiting for a special occasion, try to avoid these key dates.

 Don’t rush – There is a temptation, with travelling, where you want to spend a few nights in many places in order to see as much as possible.
 Thailand is the opposite type of travel.
-With cheap accommodation, you can travel slowly, spend 4-5 nights in each place and really get to know an area before moving on.
+With cheap accommodation, you can enjoy slow travel, spend 6-7 nights in each place (or more) and really get to know an area before moving on.
 Thailand is not meant to be stressful so don’t make your time a quick visit.

 Learn some Thai Phrases

 Not spicy = Mai pet